 Chronic Pain Management

 Pain is a natural human experience that can occur due to injury, chronic stress, or medical complications.
-When this pain stays with us longer than medically expected, we may become distressed and further physical or mental issues can develop.
-Managing and living with chronic pain is always a challenge though working with a chronic pain Psychologist can equip you with psychological and practical strategies to manage pain and help us live a meaningful and fulfilling life despite the pain.
+When this pain stays with us longer than expected, we may become distressed and further physical or psychological issues can develop.
+Managing and living with chronic pain is always a challenge though working with a chronic pain psychologist can equip you with psychological and practical strategies to manage pain and help us live a meaningful and fulfilling life despite the pain.
+Our chronic pain psychologists in Melbourne (who also have lived experience with chronic pain) use a holistic evidence-based approach which integrates a range of different therapeutic techniques that can help us cope with and manage chronic pain.

 What's the difference between Acute Pain and Chronic Pain?